Skip to main content

 Did you buy a $15 sirloin steak and you’re scared to ruin it?
 Don’t be scared and don’t let steak be a pesky protein for you anymore!
 With this perfect air fryer sirloin steak recipe, that steak will turn out super juicy and you’ll get you the desired doneness you want every time!
 If cooking steak is new to you, then the air fryer is a great way to get started in cooking steak, and I encourage you to try out this recipe as part of your Live to Cook one-month challenge!
 Get started for free today by signing up to my email newsletter, plus all of my latest recipes will be delivered straight to your email inbox.

-I give more details in my free motivational guide to explore your potential in the kitchen, Make Cooking Fun!!, how setting realistic goals with your cooking is key to success!
+I give more details in my free motivational guide to explore your potential in the kitchen, Make Cooking Fun!, how setting realistic goals with your cooking is key to success!
 If steaks are intimidating to you, then trying it out in the air fryer is awesome for so many reasons, such as its reliability and how it’s a hands-off cooking method!
 You won’t be disappointed when you try this out, and I’m sure you’ll be hooked on air frying steak!

 To visually follow along with all the mistakes you could be making with your air fryer steak and troubleshooting to guarantee success, be sure to watch the video!
 It would mean a lot to me if you could please subscribe to my YouTube channel, and don’t forget to hit the bell button to be notified when all my latest video recipes go live!
 Let's get air frying the best sirloin steak ever!

-air fryer steak on a board
+Sliced air fryer sirloin steak with pink medium-rare center on a wooden cutting board.

-Why You’ll Love Air Frying Your Sirloin Steak!
+Why You’ll Love This Air Fryer Steak!

 • Quick: This process is actually extremely speedy!
 You’ll just need to prep and season, cook, then rest.
 There’s no excuse not to have a nutritious and protein-packed dinner even on your busiest nights!